 The current programme consists of several subprogrammes.
 One of them, Strengthening the Unity of the Russian Nation and the Ethnocultural Development of the Peoples of the Chuvash Republic, in turn, lists seven key activities, including the implementation of the Law On Languages in the Chuvash Republic and intensifying the scientific study of the Chuvash language, literature and folklore.
-These activities are aimed at further developing the Chuvash Republic.
+These activities are aimed at further developing the Chuvash language and ensuring its functioning as the state language of the Chuvash Republic.